Symposium (Xenophon): Chapter 4

 Kritoboulos then claims that the dancing boy or girl would sooner kiss him than Socrates (4.18).
 Socrates replies indignantly in jest and Kritoboulos compares Socrates to a satyr.
 Socrates challenges him to a beauty contest in which the performers will act as judges (4.20).
-Kritoboulos proposes Kleinas act as judge, at which Socrates accuses him of always thinking of him.
+Kritoboulos proposes Kleinias act as judge, at which Socrates accuses him of always thinking of him.
 It is revealed that Kritoboulos' father had sent his son to Socrates to see what he could do about that fact (4.24).
-But Kritoboulos had kissed Kleinas and a kiss is the greatest incitement toward passion (4.25).
+But Kritoboulos had kissed Kleinias and a kiss is the greatest incitement toward passion (4.25).
 Socrates therefore advises that those seeking to be prudent and moderate not kiss those in the bloom of their beauty.
 But Charmides jokingly calls Socrates a hypocrite, and that he had seen Socrates himself lusting after Kritoboulos.
 Socrates replies in feigned indignity and playfully warns Kritoboulos not to touch him until the young man grew a beard (4.28).

 Charmides is asked why he values his poverty.
 He explains that, while he had been rich, he was always fearful of losing his property, the city always asked him for money, he had no chance for travel and he was always suffering.
 Now that he was poor, he says, he has the privilege of doing as he pleases, and he lives at the expense of the city.
 When he had money he was ridiculed for associating with Socrates and now he is free to do so.
 Whereas before he was afraid of losing property, now he expects to gain something (4.32).
 Kallias asks if he wishes to remain poor, and he replies that he does not.